OFF-WURD/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - it change the file owner
 4-empty - the script create an empty  file
-5-execute - this script give execute permission for only the owner
+5-execute - this script give execute permission for only the owner 6-multiple_permissions - This script give execute access to owner and group owner and left other user to read only.